Vamsi1823/MvcMovie/MvcMovie/README.txt

 In this section, Entity Framework Code First Migrations is employed to add a new field, Rating, to the Movie model and synchronize it with the database.
 The Rating property is added to the Models/Movie.cs file, and the [Bind] attribute in both the Create and Edit action methods of MoviesController.cs is updated to include the new Rating property.
-View templates (Index.cshtml, Create.cshtml, etc.) are modified to display, create, and edit the Rating field.
+View templates are modified to display, create, and edit the Rating field.
 The SeedData class is updated to provide a value for the new column in each Movie entry.